 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-In 2016, there was an estimated number of 39,700 jobs in the United States for Computer Science Professor.
+There were about 39,700 jobs for Computer Science Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 3,200 new jobs for Computer Science Professor by 2026.
-The BLS estimates 3,400 yearly job openings in this field.
+There will be an estimated 3,400 positions for Computer Science Professor per year.